 All coursework must be in courses graded A, B or C except for one independent study course.
 To complete the degree requirements, the cumulative GPA in graduate level courses must be equal to or greater than 3.0.
-A student whose GPA falls below 3.0 will not be permitted to register for additional courses (see Graduate College Policies).
-Course credits up to 12 units from Accelerated Master's Program from other departments can be used for MS degree requirements with faculty approval.
+A student whose GPA falls below 3.0 for the courses needed for the degree will not be permitted to register for additional courses (see Graduate College Policies online at https://grad.arizona.edu/catalog/).
+Course credits up to 12 units from Accelerated Master's Program or from other departments can be used for MS degree requirements with faculty approval.

 A master's thesis is a piece of original scholarship written that attempts to answer a research question.
 A master's thesis is similar to a doctoral dissertation, but it is generally shorter and more narrowly focused.
-The thesis requires a thorough literature review, identification of the research question, data collection, analysis and discussion on the resolution of the question.
+The thesis requires a thorough literature review, identification of the research question, data collection, analysis, and discussion on the resolution of the question.
 An engineering report, on the other hand, focuses on a design or analysis for a specific field condition or development of an engineering methodology for addressing a specific problem.